akka/akka/akka-docs/src/main/paradox/persistence-fsm.md

 Note that there is no explicit support for state timeout as with PersistentFSM but the same behavior can be achieved using `Behaviors.withTimers`.
 If the timer is the same for all events then it can be hard coded, otherwise the old PersistentFSM timeout can be taken from the `StateChangeEvent` in the event adapter and is also available when constructing a `SnapshotAdapter`.
-This can be added to an internal event and then be stored in the `State`.
+This can be added to an internal event and then stored in the `State`.
 Care must also be taken to restart timers on recovery in the signal handler:

 Scala